cbonoz/stark24/README.md

 When a user accesses a deployed zkPage, he/she has the ability to initiate a private checkout.
 Upon completion, a contract event gets saved to the zkPage smart contract and the user is redirected to the purchase success url where he/she can access the content.
 Any guards or security around access (ex: sharing the link with others) should be baked into the url itself, ZkPages does not control or apply any access guards to the url currently otherwise.

-<b>Note this app is currently a prototype deployed on the Starknet Sepolia testnet, it requires additional work to be production ready.</b>
+<b>Note this app is currently a prototype deployed on the Starknet Sepolia testnet, it would require additional work to be production-ready.</b>

 ### Technologies used

-**Starknet**: Core blockchain infrastructure, providing a scalable and secure environment for managing smart contracts and transactions.
-Starknet is a key component of zkPages, offering a robust foundation for the platform's blockchain operations.
-Its scalability ensures that zkPages can handle a high volume of transactions without compromising speed or efficiency.
-The security features of Starknet protect both the store owners and customers, maintaining the integrity of transactions and smart contracts.
-ZK-rollups enables privacy-focused transactions, ensuring that sensitive information remains confidential while verifying the validity of transactions.
+**Starknet**: Starknet provides the core blockchain infrastructure, providing a scalable and secure environment for managing smart contracts and transactions.
+Starknet is a key component of zkPages, where every storefront (or zkpage) gets represented as its own smart contract.
+The network's scalability ensures that zkPages can handle a high volume of transactions without compromising speed.
+ZK-rollups enable privacy-focused transactions, ensuring that sensitive information remains confidential while verifying the validity of transactions.
 L2 is also uniquely advantageous to the app to enable checkouts that have permanent receipts as blockchain transactions at low cost.

 **Dynamic.xyz**: Dynamic.xyz provides the authentication framework for zkPages, ensuring that only authorized users can access and manage their storefronts.
 Buyers must also connect their wallets to complete purchases.
 This integration streamlines the user onboarding process, offering a secure and user-friendly way to log in and interact with the platform.
 Dynamic.xyz supports various authentication methods, enhancing the security and flexibility of the zkPages platform.
 Dynamic could be used in the future to easily extend the platform to work on other networks without requiring significant changes to the code.

 **Voyager**: Integrated for in-app contract interactions and viewing transaction history, providing users with transparency and auditability of their store's activities.
 By providing detailed insights into contract interactions and transaction logs, Voyager promotes transparency and accountability within the zkPages ecosystem.
-Voyager APIs in particular enable in-app custom views of blockchain data as transaction receipts without having the leave the app to get information about the performance of the store or looking up transactions from particular users on the network.
+Voyager APIs, in particular, enable in-app custom views of blockchain data as transaction receipts without having to leave the app to get information about recent activity with a zkpage contract or look up transactions from particular users on the network.

 ### Updating the Cairo smart contract